-GBM is the most common and most aggressive primary malignant tumour of the brain and spinal cord.
+GBM is the most common and most aggressive primary malignant tumor of the brain and spinal cord.
 Approximately 11,500 patients are diagnosed with GBM each year in the US.
-GBM tumours are characterised by invasive and diffuse growth, which makes complete surgical removal difficult.
-Standard treatment for GBM entails surgical resection of the tumour followed by radiotherapy with concurrent chemotherapy with TMZ, followed by adjuvant chemotherapy with the same drug to treat the residual infiltrative component of the tumour.
+GBM tumors are characterized by invasive and diffuse growth, which makes complete surgical removal difficult.
+Standard treatment for GBM entails surgical resection of the tumor followed by radiotherapy with concurrent chemotherapy with TMZ, followed by adjuvant chemotherapy with the same drug to treat the residual infiltrative component of the tumor.
 Despite this aggressive treatment the disease invariably returns, resulting in a five-year survival rate of only 5%.